'Seeing is Believing'

 We need to raise £1 million.

-We have already launched our 'Seeing is Believing' St Chad's Parish Church restoration and development project and are currently in the process of applying to the Heritage Lottery Fund for a grant.
+We have already launched our 'Seeing is Believing' St Chad's Parish Church restoration and development project and are currently in the process of applying to grant-funding bodies for financial assistance.
 However, your help is still very much needed, not just financially, but in suggesting ways that would better engage St Chad’s Parish Church and the community with the heritage of Saddleworth.

 It would be very helpful if you could complete the brief questionnaire below: